← Back to Resources

 • You need to measure parts on the shop floor or at assembly stations

-• Inspection volume doesn't justify a dedicated CMM room
+• Inspection volume does not justify a dedicated CMM room

-• You're measuring features with tolerances in the 0.001" range or larger
+• You are measuring features with tolerances in the 0.001 inch range or larger

 Consider your inspection software needs as well.
 Programs like PC-DMIS, Calypso (Zeiss), or PolyWorks are critical for programming, GD&T evaluation, and generating AS9102 inspection reports.
 Software capabilities and ease of use should factor into your CMM selection.